 Where Arts and Imagination Fuel the MindOur mission is to enrich the lives of families touched by brain issues and dementia.

-Thinking of all of you as autumn begins in beauty and spirit.
+Thinking of all of you as winter begins in beauty and spirit.
 We miss being at our Center but have been able to stay in touch with many of you but want to encourage many more to join us on our Zoom Conference sessions.
-These are held on Tuesday and Friday at 2pm.
+These are held on Tuesday and Friday at 2 pm and Wednesday at 11:00 am.
 Email invitations are sent the previous day with instructions.
 We have found that even though we are not together at the Center, it allows us to still connect and be engaged, enjoy a program led by our professionals and time to share thoughts and concerns.
 If you are interested in joining us on Zoom, please email us at firstname.lastname@example.org or leave us a message at 440-414-0434.

 Dr. Charlie Farrell & Jerry Devis